-In addition, Jacob is the only patriarch who the nation of Israel can claim exclusively.
-Abraham was the father of Isaac, but also of Ishmael and the children he had with his second wife, Keturah (Genesis 25:1; 4).
+And Jacob is the only patriarch who the nation of Israel can claim exclusively.
+Abraham was the father of Isaac, but also of Ishmael and the children he had with his second wife, Keturah.
 Although Isaac continued Abraham's legacy, other nations claim Abraham as their father.
-Isaac was the father of Jacob, but also of Esau, who separated himself from the house of Abraham when he married Canaanite women (Genesis 26:34), and became the father of the Edomites (Genesis 36:9).
-However, Jacob fathered 12 sons, who became leaders of the 12 tribes who formed the nation of Israel.
-Only the people of Israel can claim Jacob as a forefather.
+Isaac was the father of Jacob, but also Esau.
+But Jacob fathered 12 sons who became leaders of the 12 tribes of the nation of Israel.